 Each year Valleys Kids works with around 2,400 disadvantaged and vulnerable young people.
 They have been hit hard by the lockdown restrictions.
 No respite from sometimes, stressful and fraught family life cooped up with no escape or social interaction with their peers.
 They miss their friends, they miss the social activities they usually attend at Valleys Kids each week.

-Sparc, our youth arts project, is working digitally with our teenagers running virtual groups online and offering a weekly opportunity to talk together and respond collectively to this crisis.
+Sparc, our youth arts project, worked digitally with our teenagers running virtual groups online and offering a weekly opportunity to talk together and respond collectively to this crisis.
 Become a Friend on Sparc Facebook page: https://www.facebook.com/wearesparc/

 Check out these films made by young people from all our hubs and in Riverside as part of the UK wide CoronaVirus TimeCapsule Project: